Striving to have your baby or toddler have consistent naps is not an easy task, but it is vitally important. Here is why.

-Maybe you are willing to put in the work and sacrifice for naps, but you worry about your child’s ability to learn.
+Maybe you are willing to put in the work and sacrifice for naps, but you worry about your child’s ability to learn because of all the sleep.
 How will he ever learn and accomplish the skills he is supposed to if he is sleeping all day long?
 I get this question quite often.

-You know what else?
+Adding to the difficulty is the general lack of respect toward sleep.
 Societies like The United States have little to no respect for sleep, much less naps.
-We push ourselves to the sleep limit, and then naturally spill that over onto our children.
+We push ourselves to the limit, ignoring our sleep needs, and then naturally spill that over onto our children.

 Considering these concerns, why bother?
 Why have naps?
 Why do we do this?

 Weissbluth says, “I believe that healthy naps lead to optimal daytime alertness for learning–that is, naps adjust the alert/drowsy control to just the right setting for optimal daytime arousal” (page 28).

 The child who naps in the day is awake less and has less time to devote to learning, but the child who does not nap is not able to focus and learn while awake.

 I believe my children are reaching the height of their potential when it comes to learning because they are well-rested.

 Children are people right?
 Adults are people, too.
 You, the parent, are an adult.
 How do you feel when you didn’t sleep enough the night before?
 Can you focus well?
 What do you want to do that day?
 Do you feel like reading a book or watching TV?
 If an adult is “in a fog” with not enough sleep, then it stands to reason a child will be, too.